How long can a preventive suspension of an employee remain legal in the Philippines?

 As per the Omnibus Rules Implementing the Labor Code of the Philippines, a preventive suspension should not exceed a maximum period of 30 days.

-Suppose the preventive suspension exceeds the lawfully indicated time frame.
+But suppose the suspension exceeds the lawfully indicated time frame.
 In this case, the suspended employee may file a complaint with the National Labor Relations Commission (NLRC).

 To petition a case with the NLRC, the employee must create a complaint citing their cause of action.
 In this case, they may cite an excessive suspension period.

-All involved parties, including the complainants and respondents, must be clearly indicated in the petition and must be duly signed under oath.
+All involved parties, including the complainants and respondents, must be clear in the petition and must sign under oath.

-The documented petition must then be brought to the attention of the labor arbitrators of the complainant’s respective regional arbitration branches.
+The petition must then be brought to the labor arbitrators of the complainant’s respective regional arbitration branches.

 The employee concerned must also serve the company with a copy of the petition along with the appropriate supporting documents.